-Since a street fight has no rules and is fought without gloves, you should get some practice keeping the street fight’s scenario in mind.
+Since a street fight has no rules and is fought without gloves, you should practice for it keeping the street fight’s scenario in mind.

 Following are the tips that would help you perform better in a street fight.

-In a street fight there are no gloves or protective equipment.
-One has to fight with bare fists and punching someone on his jaw or head can result in deep cuts in your skin or even fracturing the knuckles.
+In a street fight, there are no gloves or protective equipment.
+One has to fight with bare fists, and punching someone’s jaw or head with naked fists can result in deep cuts to your skin or fracturing of the knuckles.

-Since the fists are not designed for punching, they need to be strengthened and conditioned for this job.
-A practical boxer will not only learn how to punch the head with bare knuckles and but also strengthen the tools involved in it.
+Since the fists are basically not made for punching, they need to be strengthened and conditioned for this job.
+A practical boxer will not only learn how to punch the head with bare knuckles but also strengthen the tools involved in it.

-Keep an eye at your opponent’s hand and body language.
-If he has his fists clenched and it’s clear that you’re in danger and the situation has reached to the point of no return, then throw the first punch and don’t wait for your opponent to hit you.
+Keep an eye on your opponent’s hand and body language.
+If he has his fists clenched and it’s clear that you’re in danger and the situation has reached the point of no return, then throw the first punch, and don’t wait for your opponent to hit you.
 The winner of a fight is usually the one who attacks first.
-It’s difficult to win a fight if you are in the defense mode right from the beginning.
+It’s difficult to win a fight if you are in defense mode right from the beginning.